Draconizations/LnzLive/GUIDE.md

 ## Tools menu

-Warning: make sure you do not have empty lines or comments in your LNZ before using any Tools.

-Press Ctrl+Space in the pet view to open the tools menu, or right-click on a ball in the pet view.
+Press CTRL + SPACE in the pet view to open the tools menu, or right-click on a ball in the pet view.

-### Color
+### Color...

+The "Color..." option opens a menu of additional options for recoloring.

-The Color menu can be used to recolor the pet.
-When you select a part to recolor, two text entry boxes will appear at your cursor.
+For most of these, when you select what to recolor, two text entry boxes will appear at your cursor.
 The first is for the ball colour, the second is for outline color.
-Type a color number (e.g. 25) and hit Enter to apply.
+Type a color number (e.g., 25) and hit Enter to apply.
 Leave a box blank if you don't want to affect the color/outline.

-### Color Swap

-The Color Swap tool under the Color menu can be used to quickly create a recolor.
-Enter the color mappings you want to apply (e.g. 35 -> 15).
-Use the checkboxes to select what to apply the color swap to.
+The "Color Swap" option opens the Recolor Menu, which can be used to quickly recolor ballz, paintballz, and linez.
+Enter the color mappings you want to apply (e.g., 35 -> 15).
+Use the checkboxes to select to which LNZ elements to apply the color swap.

 ### Create Add Ballz (+ Linez)